In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

 Again, while I do believe having a device charging kit is an important piece of kit for your preps, it’s certainly not the first thing anyone should purchase when just starting on the road to preparedness.

-I hope this article helped you decide on how to move forward in your device preps and adding a critical part of a quality bugout bag, get-home bag, or EDC kit.
+I hope this article helped you decide on how to move forward in your device preps and add a critical part of a quality bugout bag, get-home bag, or EDC kit.

 If so, please consider sharing this article and subscribing.